Fluffy Orange Muffins bursting with citrus flavor from fresh orange juice and zest. Made with whole grain flour and yogurt for a healthier spin.

-Allow me to elaborate on exactly how these muffin babes were conceived.
+Allow me to elaborate on exactly how this orange muffin recipe was conceived.

-I just can’t get enough of my Lemon Blueberry Muffins lately.
-But when I got a boatload of oranges in my CSA box a couple weeks ago, I knew there was a new challenge I couldn’t turn down.
+I just can't get enough of my Lemon Blueberry Muffins and Lemon Poppyseed Muffins lately.
+But when I got a boatload of oranges in my CSA box a couple weeks ago, I knew there was a new challenge I couldn't turn down.
 The fluffiest orange muffins in all the land scented with vanilla and packed with all the fresh citrus goodness were born!

 These are the kind of muffins you want to nosh on while you sip your morning coffee, perhaps while taking a leisurely stroll outside in the early sunshine with someone you love.
 Ahhh…does that not sound like THE most stupendous situation right now?